jordenc/com.synology.surveillance/README.md

 - [CONDITION] Is the camera available?

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

+# Changelog
+**Version 1.1.0**
+**Version 1.0.3:**
+- There now is a 'test' button in the settings menu.
+This will test your mail settings and display it either being sent succesful, or return the error.

+**Version 1.0.0:**
+Initial version